drproteus/resumaker/data/wizard/index.md

 #### Resumaker

 Welcome to the Resumaker Install Wizard.
-This wizard helps you create a wicked cool resume and get that sweet gig in the sky.
+This wizard helps you create a wicked cool resume to get that sweet gig in the sky.
 But seriously, it's just an HTML/PDF generator from Jinja2 templates.
 If you can dig it, click Next to get it set up on your own GitHub fork.